Travel Survey of Residents of Canada (TSRC)

 Finally, after the donor is selected, all its information is copied over to the recipient.
 A donor can be used more than once.

-TSRC estimates are produced based on survey data to which weights are applied, making it possible to inflate these data to agree with the Canadian non-institutionalized population 18 years and older.
+TSRC estimates are produced based on survey data to which weights are applied, making it possible to generalize these data to the Canadian non-institutionalized population 18 years and older.
 The weights calculated to produce estimates are person, trip and person-trip weights.

 The starting point in creating the person weights is the Labour Force Survey (record number 3701) sub-weight.
 The person weight is then adjusted to reflect i) the subsampling of rotation groups, ii) subsampling of people (18+) within a household, iii) non-response and iv) calibration to known control totals (age/sex groups, CMA totals).
 Person records from the second month of collection are also treated for recall bias.